NuclearDevelopers/Dichromate/docs/Building.md

 $ git clone https://github.com/NuclearDevelopers/Dichromate.git
 ```

-The localization branding patch that Dichromate uses is too large for GitHub, so is compressed using [Zstandard](https://github.com/facebook/zstd).
+The localization branding patch that Dichromate uses is too large for GitHub, so it is compressed using [Zstandard](https://github.com/facebook/zstd).

 To be able to apply the patch, install Zstd from the link given above.